Skip to main content Skip to navigation

 Contributing Writer

 Addy joined Washington State University in 2017 after a decades-long career as a journalist in the Pacific Northwest.
 She graduated from the University of Washington with a degree in International Studies and received a master’s degree in journalism from Northwestern University in Evanston, Illinois.
-She worked at newspapers in Seattle, Tacoma and Spokane, including serving as managing editor of The Spokesman-Review.
+She worked at newspapers in Seattle, Tacoma and Spokane, including serving as managing editor of the Spokesman-Review.
 She also taught journalism and public relations writing as adjunct faculty at Eastern Washington University.
 As a senior marketing writer for WSU, Addy produces brand-marketing content for the university and writes feature stories for Washington State Magazine and WSU Insider.

 Awards